Arun152k/load-tester-api/README.md

 ## Overview
 Load Tester API is a comprehensive HTTP load testing tool designed to simulate various loads on web services and measure their performance.
 The tool is built using `aiohttp` for asynchronous HTTP requests and provides detailed reports on the performance of the tested endpoints.
 Semaphores were used to perform concurrent requests.

+The Load Tester tool evaluates server performance by simulating concurrent HTTP requests.
+It consists of the LoadTester class for managing and executing tests, the TestResult class for collecting and summarizing metrics, and the generate_report function for producing a detailed performance report.
+The tool runs tests based on user-defined parameters (URL, concurrency, request count, etc.), measures various performance metrics, and provides a comprehensive report of latencies, transfer rates, and error rates.
+Results are saved in JSON format and printed for easy review.

 ## Features
 - Asynchronous HTTP requests using `aiohttp`
 - Configurable concurrency, total requests and qpos